vhrita/vhrita/README.md

 <div style="display: flex; flex-direction: column; align-items: center;" markdown="1">

 # 👋 Sup!
-I'm Vitor Rita
+I'm Vitor Rita	🃏 The Wild Card of Software Development
 ### I'm a ***Software Engineer and a FullStack Developer***	🚀
 <p align="justify">I have 6 years of experience in programming and I am passionate about technology.
 I hate standing still, so I'm always seeking growth and knowledge.
 I enjoy understanding how things work, which is why I decided to become a programmer.
 I have chosen to specialize in Javascript and currently work with React.js, Node.js, and Adobe Experience Manager (AEM).
 I have experience with various technologies and frameworks, and one of my main hobbies is working on side projects to test new technologies.</p>